Mistralys/application-framework/README.md

 ## Documentation

-The framework's documentation is available in the `docs` folder, and online at [Main framework documentation][].
+The framework's documentation is available locally by pointing a browser in the `docs` folder, and online in the separate [Framework Documentation][] package.

 > It is ideally viewed through the framework's documentation screen, as there
 > are some features that are only available there (like code samples that are